Adjustment – if you’ve done better than expected

 Use our Adjustment service to find alternative courses

-Adjustment is available 13–31 August 2015.
+Adjustment is available from A level results day until 31 August.
 It's entirely optional, and a lot of competitive courses will be full – but other applicants might have missed their conditions or swapped a course too, so it could be worth seeing what's available.

 - If you try Adjustment but you don't find anything, you'll still keep the course you gained on results day.